 21.1.
-In the event that the company is wound up by virtue of a resolution of the General Meeting, the Management Board shall be charged with the liquidation of the company's assets in accordance with article 2:23, sub 2 of the Dutch Civil Code.
+In the event that the company is wound up by virtue of a resolution of the General Meeting, the Management Board shall be charged with the liquidation of the company's assets in accordance with that which is stated in Section 2:23, sub 2 of the Dutch Civil Code.